davidgiven/fluxengine/doc/using.md

   - `fluxengine seek`: moves the head.
 Mainly useful for finding out whether your drive can seek to track 82.
 (Mine can't.)

-  - `fluxengine test bulktransport`: measures your USB throughput.
-You need about 600kB/s for FluxEngine to work.
+  - `fluxengine test bandwidth`: measures your USB throughput.
+You need about 600kB/s for FluxEngine to work for DD disks, and 900 to 950kB/s for HD disks.
 You don't need a disk in the drive for this one.

   - `fluxengine test voltages`: measures your FDD bus signal voltages, which is useful for testing for termination issues.